How Much Should You Have in an Emergency Fund?

 How to Build Your Emergency Fund

 If building up anywhere between three and six months of savings seems like a lot, it’s okay to consider the range as a rough guideline.
 The most important thing is to start saving if you haven’t already.
-Aim to start with at least $500 to $1,000 in your emergency fund.6 That way you can cover a small unexpected expense like a damaged cell phone or a car repair.
-Then, start saving little by little.
+That way you can cover a small unexpected expense like a damaged cell phone or a car repair.
+Start saving little by little.
 Even $20 a week can add up over time.

 But do the math: if you’re saving only $20 a week, it’ll take almost six years to save $6,000.
 While slow and steady is a great start, you’ll need ways to boost momentum if you want to build your emergency fund fast.
 To kick your emergency savings into gear, consider: